-Additionally, the transfer of funds among the PRC operating entities are subject to the Provisions on Private Lending Cases, which was implemented on January 1, 2021 to regulate the financing activities between natural persons, legal persons and unincorporated organizations.
-The Provisions on Private Lending Cases does not prohibit using cash generated from one PRC operating entity to fund another affiliated PRC operating entity's operations.
-Xiao-I or the PRC operating entities have not been notified of any other restriction which could limit the PRC operating entities' ability to transfer cash among each other.
-As of the date of this annual report, cash was transferred among the Company, WFOE, other subsidiaries of the Company, the VIE and its consolidated subsidiaries, in the following manners: (i) the Company provided a total of US\$10,000,550 in cash to its other subsidiaries while other subsidiaries transferred US\$4,500 to the Company; (ii) Other subsidiaries of the Company provided a total of US\$10,000,000 in cash to WFOE; (iii) WFOE provided a total of US\$9,859,073 (RMB68,000,000) to VIE and its subsidiaries while VIE and its subsidiaries transferred US\$36,247 (RMB250,000) to WFOE; (iv) VIE and its subsidiaries transferred US\$8,000 to other subsidiaries of the Company.
+From January 1, 2024 to the date of this annual report, cash was transferred among the Company, WFOE, other subsidiaries of the Company, the VIE and its consolidated subsidiaries, as follows: (i) the Company provided a total of US\$0.15 million in cash to its other subsidiaries while other subsidiaries transferred US\$0.32 million to the Company; (ii) WFOE provided a total of US\$0.07 million to VIE and its subsidiaries while VIE and its subsidiaries transferred US\$0.14 million to WFOE; (iii) WFOE and VIE and its subsidiaries transferred US\$0.05 million and US\$0.36 million to other subsidiaries, respectively.
 The aforementioned cash transfers were generally for working capital purpose among the Company, WFOE, VIE and its consolidated subsidiaries, and other subsidiaries.
 Xiao-I intends to keep any future earnings to finance the expansion of its business, and it does not anticipate that any cash dividends will be paid in the foreseeable future.
 In the future, cash proceeds from overseas financing activities, including the IPO proceeds, may be transferred by Xiao-I to AI Plus, and then transferred to Xiao-i Technology, and then transferred to WFOE via capital contribution or shareholder loans, as the case may be.
 Cash proceeds may flow to Shanghai Xiao-i from WFOE pursuant to certain contractual arrangements between WFOE and Shanghai Xiao-i as permitted by the applicable PRC regulations.
 As a result of these PRC laws and regulations, the PRC operating entities are restricted in their ability to transfer a portion of their net assets to the Company.
 For details about the applicable PRC laws and regulations that limit transfer of funds from overseas to the PRC operating entities, see "Item 14.
-Material Modifications to the Rights of Security Holders and Use of Proceeds - Use of Proceeds", "Item 3.
-Key Information-D. Risk Factors -Risks Related to Our Corporate Structure- Some of our shareholders are not in compliance with the PRC's regulations relating to offshore investment activities by PRC residents.
+Material Modifications to the Rights of Security Holders and Use of Proceeds Use of Proceeds", "Item 3.
+Key Information-D. Risk Factors -Risks Related to Our Corporate Structure-Some of our shareholders are not in compliance with the PRC's regulations relating to offshore investment activities by PRC residents.
 As a result, these shareholders may be subject to penalties themselves, and WFOE may be unable to open a new capital account with relevant banks within China according to their internal control policies and may be restricted from remitting funds or handling other foreign exchange businesses within China unless and until we remediate the non-compliance," and "Item 3.
-Key Information-D. Risk Factors -Risks Related to Doing Business in China-PRC regulation of loans to, and direct investment in, PRC entities by offshore holding companies and governmental control of currency conversion may delay us from using our available funds to make loans to our PRC subsidiary and consolidated affiliated entities, or to make additional capital contributions to our PRC subsidiary, which could materially and adversely affect our liquidity and our ability to fund and expand the business of our PRC subsidiary and consolidated affiliated entities."
+Key Information-D. Risk Factors -Risks Related to Doing Business in China-PRC regulation of loans to, and direct investment in, PRC entities by offshore holding companies and governmental control of currency conversion may delay us from using our available funds to make loans to our PRC subsidiary and consolidated affiliated entities, or to make additional capital contributions to our PRC subsidiary, which could materially and adversely affect our liquidity and our ability to fund and expand the business of our PRC subsidiary and consolidated affiliated entities.'

-As of December 31, 2021 and 2022, US\$1,254,528 and US\$908,614 of cash and cash equivalents were denominated in RMB, US\$15,170 and US\$11,224 of cash and cash equivalents were denominated in US dollars, US\$42,148 and US\$106,407 of cash and cash equivalents were denominated in Hong Kong dollars, respectively.
+As of December 31, 2022 and 2023, US\$908,614 and US\$688,277 of cash and cash equivalents were denominated in RMB, US\$11,224 and US\$675,913 of cash and cash equivalents were denominated in US dollars, US\$106,407 and US\$200,352 of cash and cash equivalents were denominated in Hong Kong dollars, respectively.